Deep Sleep Scheduling for Satellite IoT via Simulation Based Optimization: EVALUATION

 \subsection{Energy Measurements}

 For the simulations, we assume energy consumption values corresponding to the real energy consumption used by a setup described in Sec. \ref{sec:implementation}.
 To obtain these values, the energy consumption of the sensor node is measured using the Power Profiler Kit 2 (PPK2) by Nordic Semiconductor \cite{NordicPPK2}.

 The device is tested during deep-sleep, and during the wake-up phase, the sensing phase, the transmission/listening phase, and the idle phase.
-In each case, we measure the average current $I_\text{avg}$ drawn from a $5$\,V supply. $I_\text{avg}$ is then multiplied by the supply voltage to obtain the mean power draw $P$ in Watt.
+In each case, we measure the average current $I_\text{avg}$ drawn from a $5$\,V supply.
+Here, $I_\text{avg}$ corresponds to

+where $T_\text{meas}$ is the duration of the measurement interval and $i(t)$ is the current drawn at time $t$. $I_\text{avg}$ is then multiplied by the supply voltage to obtain the mean power draw $P$ in Watt: